kube-ns-suspender/kube-ns-suspender/README.md

 ##### Cronjobs

 Cronjobs have a `spec.suspend` value that indicates if they must be runned or not.
 As this value is a boolean, **no other annotations are required**.

+### Metrics

+`kube-ns-suspender` comes with its own Prometheus exporter.
+It starts automatically and listens on `0.0.0.0:2112` by default.

 ## Development flow